nayanrajani/Terraform/README.md

         instance_type = "t2.micro"
     }

-- add a workspace in terraform cloud connect with github with that repo
+- add a workspace with "Version Control" in terraform cloud connect with github with that repo

 - set variable
     - add access key and secret key as a environment variable